OffCourse/offcourse-next/packages/documentation/public/molecules/InputField.md

 />
 ```

-Display a custom Input Component
+Also, they can display a custom Input Component

 ```react
 <InputField